kyle-richardson/lambda-calculator/README.md

 - After an error displays, pressing "backspace" key will start to erase the word instead of clearing the display to 0.
 Clicking "CE", however, does clear as expected.

 - feature missing: repeated "=" clicks to re-evaluate current result with the last operator and number sequence.
 For example: 3*5=10.
 Then clicking "=" again should equate to 50 (10*5=50).
 Currently, it is doing nothing when "=" is pressed multiple times in a row.
+    >issues with this feature: for the design of the calculator display I decided to go with, it shows all operators and numbers in the equation before evaluating.
+Usually, with those types of calculators, it does not include the feature listed above, since it cannot perform more than one operator re-evaluation on the result, so it is a bit confusing.